 Michelle is the author of two novels for young adults – Flying through Clouds and Racing the Moon – and was awarded the SCBWI Spark Award (Older Readers) 2017.
 Four of Michelle’s plays have been performed in Short Play festivals in Sydney, Newcastle and Armidale.
-She has also co-written several songs with her husband, Luke Johnson, and is currently working on a new novel and co-producing Luke’s new album, Goodbye Frankie.
+She has also co-written many songs with her husband, Luke Johnson, and co-produced Luke’s new album, Goodbye Frankie.

 Where it all began

 Michelle grew up in Sydney and, from a young age, loved books, drama, movies and writing.
 In primary school, she adapted Oliver Twist for the school stage, and had the enthusiasm but not the ability to direct it as well.

 Graduating with a Bachelor of Arts and Master of Information Studies, Michelle worked for many years as a librarian in public and academic libraries.
 After deciding she wanted to teach, she completed a Graduate Diploma of Education, majoring in English.